 The Friends help to support the preservation of the fabric of the church, its art and ornaments, environs and heritage.

 An illustrated talk by Classic FM's first composer in residence, Patrick Hawes, held in the Parish Church.
 The Great War Symphony is a new choral symphony in aid of the armed forces charity, SSAFA, to commemorate the centenary of the First World War.
 Patrick revealed how carefully chosen texts can develop into musical seeds and then into a symphony, using musical illustrations.
-The complete work premiered at the Royal Albert Hall in October and in New York's Carnegie Hall on 11.11.18, conducted by the composer.
+Premiered at the Royal Albert Hall in October and in New York's Carnegie Hall on 11 November, conducted by the composer.

 Keeping the Church and grounds looking neat and tidy means regular working parties to cut the grass and tackle jobs that need doing outside.
 If you could spare a little time either occasionally or regularly - whether you’re a ‘Friend’ or just love the village – please know that we would welcome you and value your help.
 Anyone is welcome to join in either once or every time.